sr-fuentes/agg-ws/README.md

 }
 ```

-More examples can be found in the examples directory.
+Full examples can be found in the examples directory.

 ## Sample Application